thanmayasramofficial-crypto/python-basics/README.md

 # python-basics
-Beginner Python practice and learning notes
+Beginner Python practice and learning notes.

 ## What this repository contains
 - Python basics
 - Variables and data types